Yaoir/VideoPoker-Go-WebAssembly/README.md

 I was curious about the technology, and as I learned more about it, I noticed an overwhelming consensus that WebAssembly will quickly become a very popular and important technology for web development.
 There are many plans for the technology, and it is being developed rapidly by collaboration involving Mozilla, Google, and others.
 All of the major browser developers announced support for WebAssembly in 2017, and this is all very new.
 So does it work?

 I decided to give it a try.
-I had a video poker game that I wrote two years ago in C and later translated to both JavaScript and Go.
+I had a video poker game that I wrote in C two years earlier and later translated to both JavaScript and Go.
 I modified the Go version to be event driven, and then wrote the WebAssembly interface to convert it into a web app.

 With Go's WebAssembly support being so new, I expected to have a lot of problems.
 But I didn't!
 I was relieved to find that even with just basic package documentation and a few very simple examples to use as a starting point, it wasn't very difficult to get things working, and everything seems to work almost perfectly.
 If this is what WebAssembly programming in Go is like at the first release, I'm very enthusiastic about its future.